lorenzocapp/lorenzocapp.github.io/_pages/software.md

 I contribute to the package [phylodyn](https://github.com/JuliaPalacios/phylodyn)

-I recently develop the package [adapref](https://github.com/lorenzocapp/adapref)
+I have recently developed the package [adapref](https://github.com/lorenzocapp/adapref)

 Most of my code is available on [github](https://github.com/lorenzocapp/)